alukosdev/ccsp/terminology/glossary.md

 Used to detect, deflect, or in some manner counteract attempts at unauthorized use of information systems.

 Enticement vs. entrapment.
 The real term to be used should be "distract".
+==- Hot Aisle Containment
+The process of isolating exhaust heat into a single aisle for two separate rows of server cages.

+In this configuration, racks are configured such that the backs of the devices face each other.
 ==- Humanized Artificial Intelligence
 Incorporates emotional intelligence, cognitive learning and responses, and also expands to include social intelligence.
 ==-